Coronavirus (COVID-19) Response • Up-to-date information, assistance, and resources from across state government. Learn more.

-WHEREAS, those who were killed in collisions with motor vehicles last year comprised 15 percent of all traffic fatalities in the Commonwealth; and
+WHEREAS, the 123 pedestrians who were killed in collisions with motor vehicles last year comprised 15 percent of all traffic fatalities in the Commonwealth; and

-WHEREAS, motorists, bicyclists, and pedestrians have reciprocal rights and responsibilities and should afford each other mutual respect while traveling on the roadways of Virginia; and
+WHEREAS, motorists, bicyclists, and pedestrians have common rights and responsibilities and should afford each other mutual respect while traveling on the roadways of Virginia; and

 WHEREAS, pedestrians are urged to wear reflective clothing and walk, jog, or run on the side of the road facing traffic, and bicyclists should use lights, reflectors, and wear bright clothing to be more visible; and

-WHEREAS, all bicyclists, pedestrians, and motorists should drive distraction-free so that they may safely share the road with one another; and
+WHEREAS, all road users should avoid distraction so that they may safely share the road with one another; and

-WHEREAS, Bicyclist and Pedestrian Awareness Month calls attention to the importance of sharing the road in order to reduce the number of crashes, injuries, and fatalities in the Commonwealth;
+WHEREAS, Bicyclist and Pedestrian Awareness Month will call attention to the importance of sharing the road to reduce the number of crashes, injuries, and fatalities in the Commonwealth;

 NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize September 2019 as BICYCLIST AND PEDESTRIAN AWARENESS MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.